klimen410/ESP_G35_26/README.md

 This folder should be used as the final working code used for the line race competition.
 </details>

-## Common Errors and Troubleshooting'
+## Common Errors and Troubleshooting

 ### Library & Dependencies Error